-The data-logging feature allows the user to automatically collect data from multiple sources-AC/DC voltages, load/battery currents, cell voltages, and temperatures.
+The data-logging feature allows the user to automatically collect data from multiple sources.
+The collected data can be AC/DC voltages, load/battery currents, cell voltages, and temperatures.
 Up to 16 user-defined logs are available.
 Typical applications for the collected data include power system details, thermal performance of outdoor enclosures, battery cell specifics, or power input variations captured by an AC voltage watchdog.